mongodb/docs/source/includes/fact-ak8so-connection-information.rst

    Sometimes |ak8so| makes multiple |api| calls in |service| during the reconciliation of a custom resource.
-For example, ``AtlasProject`` has an :ref:`IP Access List <access-list>` configuration for calling the matching :doc:`API
+For example, ``AtlasProject`` has an :ref:`IP Access List <access-list>` configuration for calling the matching :oas-atlas-tag:`API
-   </reference/api/access-lists>`.
+   </Project-IP-Access-List>`.